Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Constraints on Higgs and Photon portal Models

 \section{Constraints on Higgs and Photon portal Models}

-When S2 visits different places of orbit, it will experience different scalar field density $\rho$ and the orbit can be altered by the frequency shift and extended masses.
-During S2 orbital fitting, we not only consider the extended mass induced by scalar field, but also the interaction between the scalar DM and the SM via Higgs or photon portal, then setting strong limits to extended mass ($M_{\rm ext}$) and coupling ($\beta$ and $g$).
+When the S2 star travels to different places in orbit, it will experience different scalar field density $\rho$ and the orbit can be altered by the extended mass and the frequency shift.
+During S2 orbital fitting, we not only consider the extended mass induced by the scalar field, but also the interaction between the ultralight bosonic DM and the SM via Higgs or photon portal, then setting strong limits to the extended mass ($M_{\rm ext}$) and coupling constants ($\beta$ and $g$).

 We are interested in the frequency shifts of atoms due to a bosonic DM surrounding the SMBH.
-For each DM mass $\mu_s$ between $10^{-19}$ eV to $10^{-17}$ eV, we scan over the total 15 parameters as described in Sec.~\ref{sec:orbit_model}.
-We vary the Higgs coupling constant with a range $10^{-30}\leq\beta\leq 10^{-20}$ for the Higgs portal DM, but the photon coupling constant is varied with $10^{-35} \rm{GeV}^2 \leq g\leq 10^{-25} \rm{GeV}^2$ for the photon portal DM.
-With these priors, the extended mass and couplings ($\beta$ and $g$) can simply escape from the current upper limits~\cite{Patt:2006fw, Stadnik:2015kia}.
+For each DM mass $\mu_s$ between $10^{-19}$ eV and $10^{-17}$ eV, we scan over the total 15 model parameters as described in Sec.~\ref{sec:orbit_model}.
+We vary the Higgs coupling constant with a range of $10^{-30}\leq\beta\leq 10^{-20}$ for the Higgs portal DM, but the photon coupling constant is varied with $10^{-35} \rm{GeV}^2 \leq g\leq 10^{-25} \rm{GeV}^2$ for the photon portal DM.
+With these priors, the extended mass and couplings ($\beta$ and $g$) can simply escape from the current upper limits~\cite{Stadnik:2015kia, CMS:2018yfx}.

-Based on Keck S2 data, we forecast the $95\%$ upper limits of Higgs portal and Photon portal coupling in Fig.~\ref{couple_limit}.
-The left and right y-axes represent the $\beta$ and $g$ scales, respectively.
-The ATLAS~\cite{Patt:2006fw} excludes the blue regions of Higgs coupling, while Supernova energy loss arguments~\cite{Stadnik:2015kia} exclude the green regions of Photon coupling.
-By assuming thermal equilibrium, the Ref~\cite{Stadnik:2015kia} current photon coupling restrictions from BBN are more stringent than the limits derived in this work.
+Using S2 data observed by Keck Observatory, we forecast the $95\%$ upper limits of Higgs portal and photon portal coupling in Fig.~\ref{couple_limit}.
+The left and right $y$-axes represent the $\beta$ and $g$ scales, respectively.
+The ATLAS excludes the blue regions of Higgs coupling~\cite{CMS:2018yfx}, while the Supernova energy loss arguments exclude the green regions of photon coupling~\cite{Stadnik:2015kia}.
+By assuming thermal equilibrium, the current photon coupling restrictions from the Big Bang Nucleosynthesis are more stringent than the limits derived in this work~\cite{Stadnik:2015kia}.